klst-de/e-invoice/src/main/resources/doc-de/uncefact-vs-ubl.md

 - in CII both documents are defineed in the same XML schema with different document types
 - in UBL there are two XML schemas, which are very similar

+The next difference is the target usage.
+In factur-x/ZUGFeRD CII can be delivered as xml or hybrid pdf invoice.

-Cross Industry Invoice (CII) was the first UN/CEFACT schama derived from the process oriented Supply Chain Reference Data Model [SCRDM](https://www.unescap.org/sites/default/files/Session%202_SCRDM_UNCEFACT.pdf).
+Cross Industry Invoice (CII) was the first UN/CEFACT schema derived from the process oriented Supply Chain Reference Data Model [SCRDM](https://www.unescap.org/sites/default/files/Session%202_SCRDM_UNCEFACT.pdf).
 In 2019 the Cross Industry Order (CIO) schema was published.
-Both has similar Structure:
+Both messages has similar structure:

 ![](../image/CIOvsCII.PNG)